-Whether it’s you, a coworker, or a loved one, it can be challenging to deal with an angry, intense, rushed person, a so-called Type A personality
+Whether it’s you, a coworker, or a loved one, it can be challenging to deal with an angry, intense, rushed person, a so-called Type A personality.

 What is a Type A?

 First, let’s be sure we’re clear on the kind of person I’m talking about.
 It’s a physiological tendency to overreact to stress.
 For example, if ten people were seated in a room and suddenly, an unexpected buzzer sounded, I’d be the one who most jumped out of his seat.
-That means that when something goes wrong, I secrete more adrenaline than most, I go from 0 to 60 in two seconds.
+That means that when something goes wrong, I secrete more adrenaline than most, I go from 0 to 60 in one second.
 That puts me at risk of unnecessarily saying something angrily or too bluntly.
 Fortunately, I’m not physically aggressive, so I don’t hit people, but I’d guess that a powerful adrenal gland is at the root of much physical violence.

 Ironically, I exacerbate my physiological predisposition to impulsivity by endlessly craving more stimulation.
 I don’t take that so far as to do anything dangerous but I will, for example, tend to keep at an argument longer than most people would.
 I always drive in the left lane and, if I’m two minutes behind schedule, rush to make it up.
 That doesn’t take a toll on anyone else but no doubt does on me---I’m scared to find out what my cortisol level is—it’s probably bad.